 The second biggest contributor to a FICO credit score, accounting for 30 percent, is amounts owed.
 Within this category is something called your utilization rate, or the percentage of available credit that you use on your credit cards.
 This rate is calculated for each credit card and for all of them combined.
 The lower your utilization rate for each card and combined, the better for your credit score.

 In fact, a study last year by FICO found that consumers with the highest credit scores (above 785) used, on average, only 7 percent of their available credit on credit cards.
 That means they charge only $350 on a credit card with a $5,000 credit limit.
 Or, just $1,400 on several credit cards with combined limits of $20,000.

 Loan officers that I've spoken to can't say enough about keeping a low utilization rate, which they say separates those with great credit scores from those with only good credit scores.

-That means I would check how much you're charging each month and how that affects your utilization rate.
-If that rate is above 30 percent of your credit limit, consider these two options to lower your utilization rate and boost your credit score.
-First and obviously, charge less each month.
+That means you should check how much you're charging each month and how that affects your utilization rate.
+If that rate is above 30 percent of your credit limit, consider these two options to lower your utilization rate and boost your credit score: First, obviously, charge less each month.
 Or, second, ask your issuer to consider increasing your credit limit.